Logo of the Belize Hotel Association featuring palm leaves and a sun graphic.

 Lamanai

-on the way to Lamanai, cruise along the river banks, amidst the beautiful scenery, you can sight exotic birds, including Black-Collared Hawk, Northern Jacana, Mangrove swallow, Olive-Throated Parakeet, American Pygmy Kingfisher and occasionally a Purple Gallinule.
+On the way to Lamanai, cruise along the river banks, amidst the beautiful scenery, you can sight exotic birds, including Black-Collared Hawk, Northern Jacana, Mangrove Swallow, Olive-Throated Parakeet, American Pygmy Kingfisher and occasionally a Purple Gallinule.